timster/peewee-validates/docs/usage.rst

 **Foreign Key**

-If the Peewee field is a ``ForeignKeyField`` then a validator will be added to the field that will look up the value in the related table to make sure it's valid.
+If the Peewee field is a ``ForeignKeyField`` then a validator will be added to the field that will look up the value in the related table to make sure it's a valid instance.

+**Many to Many**

+If the Peewee field is a ``ManyToManyField`` then a validator will be added to the field that will look up the values in the related table to make sure it's valid list of instances.

 **Index Validation**